a-m-dev/react-SSC/README.md

-# react-SSC
+# React Server Side Components (experimental)

-React Server Side Components (experimental)
+Hi there from this repo!